zupit-it/pipeline-templates/README.md

 ###### Action

-**.github/actions/dotnet/format** is the action that format a .NET solution.
+**.github/actions/dotnet/format** is the action that checks the code formatting of a .NET solution.

 It requires these inputs: